kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

 3) `FormGenerator.onActivateOptionalGroup(path, schemaNode)` is called:
    - Adds `path` to `activeOptionalGroups`.
    - Seeds `data` at the path with a base value derived from the node type:
-     - Object → `FormModel.generateBaseJSON(node)` ensures all child arrays are present as `[]`.
+     - Object → a base object tree under that path.
+When `renderAllGroups` is true, all nested optional objects and arrays are present; arrays are initialized as `[]`.
      - Array → `[]` (empty array); the UI will immediately add the first item if the property is an array of objects.
    - Emits the updated `data` to subscribers.
    - Calls `rebuildBody()` which clears and rebuilds the form body inline, remaps groups/fields, restores data values, revalidates, and regenerates the navigation.
 4) If the activated node is an array-of-objects, the handler emulates one click on the array’s “add item” control to pre-create the first item.
-5) Finally, navigation is regenerated and the UI scrolls to the newly created group.
+5) Finally, navigation is regenerated, validation runs on the next frame to mark required fields, and the UI scrolls to the newly created group.

+### Rendering strategy: renderAllGroups

+- The mount factory accepts `ui.renderAllGroups: boolean` to control optional group rendering and base data shaping.
+  - When `false` (default):
+    - Optional object/array groups do not render until activated via the sidebar.
+    - Base data includes required object subtrees and always includes array keys as `[]`.
+    - Validation runs after activation/array item add to flag required fields immediately.
+  - When `true`:
+    - All optional object/array groups render recursively in content by default.
+    - Base data includes all nested objects and arrays present in the schema (arrays initialized to `[]`).
+    - Required arrays-of-objects auto-add a first item in the UI.
+    - Navigation lists nested object children under array items.

 ### State tracking (form content and sidebar)